syncfusion-content/maui-docs/MAUI/NumericEntry/Getting-Started.md

 ## Value changed notification

-The `ValueChanged` event is triggered, when the `Value` property of `NumericEntry` control is changed.
+The `ValueChanged` event is triggered when the `Value` property of the `NumericEntry` control is changed.
 The value will not be changed when the user enters the input.
 The value of the `NumericEntry` control will be changed after validation is performed on the `Enter` keypress or when the focus is lost in the control.
 The `ValueChanged` contains the following properties.

- * `NewValue` - Contains the new input value.
+ * `NewValue`- Contains the new input value.
- * `OldValue` - Contains the previous input value.
+ * `OldValue`- Contains the previous input value.

 {% tabs %}
 {% highlight xaml %}